danlkv/ising_model/README.md

+# Ising model in 3d and different masks

+Jump to [presentation](analysis/Ising%20model%203d%20with%20masks.pdf) with description

+1. 3d Ising model
+2. 2d with anisotropy in interactions
+3. 2d with diagonal anisotropy

 # Work framework

+This project uses my workflow framework for dev.
 The framework is to streamline the proocess of *development experimentation and research* (`DER`)

 Output of `DER` is `packaged code`, `data` which often represented as plots and `figures`